MiddlewareReaderProtocol

 Swift

-public func lift<GlobalStateType>( state stateMap: @escaping (GlobalStateType) -> MiddlewareType.StateType ) -> MiddlewareReader< Dependencies, LiftMiddleware<MiddlewareType.InputActionType, MiddlewareType.OutputActionType, GlobalStateType, MiddlewareType> >
+public func lift<GlobalStateType>( state stateMap: @escaping (GlobalStateType) -> MiddlewareType.StateType ) -> MiddlewareReader< Dependencies, LiftMiddleware<MiddlewareType.InputActionType, MiddlewareType.OutputActionType, GlobalStateType, MiddlewareType> >Parameters

 a